THE WOMAN IN THE PURPLE COAT

 For a second, another sound rises above the others.
 It’s a cat crying—No, not a cat.
 A baby.
 My baby girl!
 I want to hold her.
 To look into her face.

 I rise.
 But I’m not standing.
 I’m floating.
 Several feet above an operating table.
-Masked figures are rushing an incubator through automated blue doors.
+Masked figures are rushing an incubator through blue double doors.
 I lunge forward.
-I can’t lose another baby.
+I can’t lose my baby.

 “Clear!”
 The man’s voice shouts.